-OBJECTIVE: To advocate for children who come to the attention of the Court primarily as a result of abuse or neglect.
+OBJECTIVE: To recruit citizens from the surrounding area to advocate for children who come to the attention of the Court primarily as a result of abuse or neglect.

 TRAINING: A CASA volunteer must complete a minimum of thirty (35) hours of initial training which includes policies and procedures of the CASA Program of Focus On Youth, Department of Social Services, and Juvenile Court; dynamics of human behavior associated with child abuse and neglect; relevant local, state and federal laws; permanency planning and family preservation; cultural diversity, communication and interviewing skills; and the roles and responsibilities of the CASA volunteer.
 As a part of the required training, a CASA volunteer also observes a court proceeding and a foster care review board meeting when approved.
 A CASA volunteer will also complete a minimum of twelve hours of in-service training each year following their first year of service.

 TIME COMMITMENT: Once assigned to a case, a CASA volunteer makes a commitment to the case for at least one year and preferably until a permanent placement is found for the child(ren).

 No additional volunteer opportunities at this time.